mage-io/docs/docs/Editor/Components/Look Aside Cache.md

 ## Technical specification
 Generally, a look aside cache (LAC) combines two data sources (like `Redis` and `SQL`) to fetch the data.
 LACs are deployed to speed up the load times for services by combining a fast but limited (and generally temporary) data storage technology with a more resilient but slow read service like SQL.

-Mage's Look aside cache takes it one step further by providing a layered cache module for the services.
+Amyst's Look aside cache takes it one step further by providing a layered cache module for the services.
 The Look aside cache then loops through all the data sources one by one and fetch data from the first layer that returns the data.

 ## How To use
 After adding the Look-aside component to canvas, we can start using it by linking other data modules to the output of the Look aside cache component.